melsadany/reddit-lingo/README.md

 This generates the files for a new angular component and updates the Angular app classes which need to know about its existence

 1. Understanding code structure
-   a.
-Opinionated Angular Structure (modules, components, services, routing, etc)
+   - Opinionated Angular Structure (modules, components, services, routing, etc)
-   b.
-Inheritence accross Angular components used for assessments
+   - Inheritence accross Angular components used for assessments
-2. Necessary code changes when changing assessments (url routing, translation function, hash key function, configurations, etc)
+2. Necessary code changes when changing assessments
+   - url routing
+   - translation function
+   - hash key function
+   - configurations file
 3. Unecessary code changes